 Navigating the trail as it heads up Tinker Cliffs is a bit tricky.
 Look carefully for white blazes and arrows.
 There will be openings in the rocks that look like trail, but they’re not.
 Most of these openings are blocked by branches dragged across the ground, but if you’re not paying attention you might head the wrong way.
 When we finally made it to the top of the cliffs, the views made all the effort worthwhile.
 We had the entire overlook all to ourselves!
 I thought the views from Tinker Cliffs were even better than McAfee Knob.
 I took off my shoes and socks and let myself bake for a few minutes in the late afternoon sun.
 It was probably still in the low 90s – such a hot day for late September!

-It was clear that many people had camped at the top of Tinker Cliffs, but we were out of water and I’m pretty sure camping on top Tinker is prohibited.
+It was clear that many people had camped at the top of Tinker Cliffs, camping is strictly prohibited on top Tinker Cliffs.
 We made our way along the open cliffside for about half a mile before descending back into the trees.

 The trail passes beneath the cliffs and then rambles downhill for about a mile until it reaches Scorched Earth Gap and the junction with the Andy Layne Trail.
 From there, we had an easy .6 mile stroll to our campsite at Lamberts Meadow Shelter.
 When we arrived, there was one other section hiker already there.
 We picked a campsite across the ‘stream’ from the shelter.
 Note, I put stream in quotes because when we visited it was nothing but a series of shallow muddy pools.